What if I told you that self-assessment is even more important than real exams?

 The test includes all kinds of challenging exercises, but only up to level B2—so if you’re an advanced student, this isn’t the test for you.

-The following websites are the perfect places to practice different areas of learning and self-assessment.
+The following websites are the perfect places to practice different areas of learning and self-assessment, with a special focus on grammar and vocabulary Spanish quizzes.
 Get ready for an explosion of quizzes!

 This website’s the perfect place to do hundreds of quizzes and exercises and get feedback within seconds!